slowjams/AWS/Demystifying AWS.md

 or *External* (run containers on on-premises servers, you can only sepcify it in Service) Note that *Fargate* is serveless so you don't need to manager the underlying EC2 containers (you won't see new EC2 instance in your AWS), while *External* mode,  EC2 Instances you have manage the EC2 instances and install "agent" to register your EC2 instance with the underlying cluster, for *EC2 Instances* mode, AWS will install agents and regiser with cluster for you.

 A **Service** choose a Task definition and defines long running tasks-can control task count with Auto Scaling and attach an ELB.
-You multi-select  *Fargate*, *EC2 Instances* or *External*.
+You can multi-select  *Fargate*, *EC2 Instances* or *External*.

 Note that *IAM instance role* (for underlying EC2 instasnces in non-fargate mode) is different to the* IAM Task Role*, and container instance have access to all of the permissions that are supplied to the container instance role through instance metadata.
 For Farget mode, there is only IAM Task Role, of course, because it doesn't have underlyhing EC2 instance.